 HR Policy& Procedures - Interpret and apply LBNL policies and practices as well as federal, state and local employment laws and collective bargaining agreements in support of Division objectives.
 Strive for a consistent approach in the application of HR procedures and practices across all client groups.

 Talent Acquisition / Workforce Planning - For scientific and engineering (S&E) and other promotional and hire cases, oversee the administrative process from beginning to end, while partnering with key stakeholders and using independent judgement to provide guidance and help streamline processes.
 Partner with management and HR leaders to develop and implement workforce plans that ensure success for the long term.

 Learning & Organizational Development - Coordinate training in support of Division learning and development initiatives.

-Diversity, Equity & Inclusion - Work in support of the Lab and Division's goals related to diversity, equity, and inclusion efforts.
+Diversity, Equity & Inclusion - Provide support to Divisions' initiatives related to the Lab diversity, equity, and inclusion goals.

 Data Management - Develop, generate, and analyze reports, presentations and data obtained from HR systems to provide analytics, metrics, and trending information.
 Manage data integrity and work with the HR Assistant to ensure data entry and changes are accurately reflected in HRIS.

 Participate in Employee and Labor Relations investigations, as needed.